Tireon003/kode_notes_api/README.md

 ## Test task by Kode

 ### Description
-It is a simple app with API and Postres implementation.
+It is a simple app with API and Postgres implementation.
 API based on FastAPI.
 Functionality:
  - Sign up
  - Log in
  - Add new note
  - Show notes list

-API interacts with DB on Postgres.
+API interacts with DB on Postgres by SQLAlchemy ORM.
+Implemented Alembic migrations.
 API has an authorization and authentication system based on JWT.
+Passwords are secured by encryption and hashed storing in DB.
 Each note spelling before add to DB.
 Thus, notes haven't mistakes in its title and content parts.

+### Stack
+ - FastAPI
+ - SQLAlchemy ORM
+ - Alembic
+ - Docker & docker-compose

 ### How to build and run?